The Roommate by Rosie Danan

 Fluff and Smut 💋

 The Roommate is equally fluffy and smutty, I’m going to say that upfront.
-The sex scenes were explicitly graphic, there’s even a mutual masturbation scene! 🔥🔥
+There are a lot of spicy chapters and sex scenes are explicitly graphic, there’s even a mutual masturbation scene! 🔥🔥

 Final Thoughts 💡